-I received so many recipe requests on my little break, so I'm super excited to get busy again in the kitchen.
-This recipe is from a reader request.
 One of my favorite breakfasts that my husband and I used to eat was burritos.
 Of course, they were filled with greasy sausage and cheese though.
 A far cry from healthy and and close call to clogged arteries.
 Once I started cooking less meat, I started making vegetarian burritos for breakfast and they were excellent, but I kind of forgot about them for awhile.
-That is, until a reader requested a breakfast burrito recipe last week.
-That got me excited to remake my recipe, write it all down and share it with everybody.
+A reader requested a recipe so here they are.
+These Easy Vegan Breakfast Burritos have a Mexican twist and lots of flavor, while being oil-free and easy to make.

 These are also great to wrap up and store them in the fridge.
 Just reheat them in the oven on low until nice and warm for just a few minutes and then you have a super filling, healthy breakfast to take with you on the way to work or wherever.

-These are healthy and won't clog your arteries, and are a healthy source of protein.
-You don't need meat for protein, that is for SURE.
-I love that instead of meat and cheese or eggs, these are full of veggies and ingredients that are good for you and won't leave you feeling heavy.
+These Easy Vegan Breakfast Burritos are full of veggies and chickpeas and are a healthy source of protein.
+You don’t need meat for protein, that is for SURE.
+I love that instead of meat and cheese or eggs, these are full of veggies and ingredients that are good for you and won’t leave you feeling heavy.
 The potatoes, chickpeas and corn all contain protein and healthy carbs to fill you up.
 They are perfect for everybody too, as they are gluten-free, nut-free, oil-free and low-fat.
 The only fat really is the avocado cream and you can add as little or as much as you want.